anthonycoffey/property-manager-pro/memory-bank/systemPatterns.md

     *   **Client-Side:** Primarily using the standard Fetch API
     *   **Server-Side (via Server Components):** Direct data fetching from Firestore using Firebase Admin SDK or by invoking Cloud Functions.
     *   The architecture is open to future integration of libraries like React Query if client-side caching and data synchronization needs become more complex.
+*   **Analytics & Reporting:**
+    *   Highcharts will be integrated for visualizing data, such as usage statistics and reports.
+This will involve preparing data (potentially via Cloud Functions or Server Components) and configuring Highcharts components within the React frontend.

 ## 3. Component Relationships & Data Flow (Illustrative)